rszewczyk/wimf/README.md

   1. Install Docker and Docker Compose
   2. Run `./test_docker.sh && docker-compose up -d`
   3. Visit `http://localhost:9000` in your browser

+## Now What

 It should take less than a minute to ingest all 200,000+ inspection reports.
-However the Yelp data take a lot longer.
-You don't need to wait for it thought, you can begin exploring the data once the web server is running.
+However the Yelp data takes a lot longer.
+You don't need to wait for it though, you can begin exploring the data once the web server is running.
+The UI is a series of charts that show the breakdown of the NY Health Department Restaurant grades across different categories such as location of the Restaurant and the type of Cuisine served.
+If you chose to populate the
+Yelp data you can also view the relationship between grade and Yelp's price category.
+You can also manipulate the filters in the side bar and the date range slider to view different slices of the data.
+Finally, there is a list of violations that occurred at each inspection in the dataset.
+Enjoy!

 ## Motivation